consoledotdev/home/content/qa/bit-chris-walz.md

 ### Find out more

 [bit](https://github.com/chriswalz/bit) is a modern git client.
+It was featured as an "Interesting Tool" in the [Console newsletter](https://console.dev) on 18 Mar 2021.
 This interview was conducted on 4 Mar 2021.